Posts

 Mac and Cheese, Greek Style (Makarónia kai Tyriá, Elliniká)

-Mac and Cheese Greek Style Cook: 5-10 min.
-Prep: 8-10 min Serves: 6-8 Greek mythology suggests that Hephaestus, a Greek god, of fire and metal work invented a device to make threads of dough.
-This may be the first mention of a pasta machine.
+Mac and Cheese American - Greek Style Bake: 2-3 min Prep: 15-20 min Serves: 6-8 Greek mythology suggests that Hephaestus, a Greek god, of fire and metal work invented a device to make threads of dough thus we have the ancient Greeks to thank for pasta.
 Kefalograviera gives the dish a nice nutty flavor; however, fontina may be used in place of the kefalograviera.
-1/2 cup olive oil, divided 1/2 cup flat-leaf parsley, chopped 1 large American or globe eggplant, 1 teaspoon black pepper, divided 1 1/2 teaspoon salt, divided 1- pound box ziti or penne 2 garlic cloves, minced 2 cups kefalograviera or 2 cups fontina Peal eggplant, or not, your choice.
-Cut eggplant into small cubes, about ¼-inch.
-Place ¼ cup olive oil in a large sauce pan and bring to a moderately high heat.
-Add eggplant and 1 teaspoon of salt, stirring c...
+Consider sautéing cherry tomatoes to top off pasta.
+Take a look at the URL for more information.
+1 large globe eggplant 1/2 cup flat-leaf parsley 1/2 cup olive oil, divided 1 teaspoon black pepper 1 1/2 teaspoon salt, divided 1 teaspoon pepper, divided 1- pound box ziti, penne or kofto 2 cups fontina or kefalograviera, grated 2 garlic cloves, minced Peal eggplant (about 1 ½ pounds), or not, your choice.
+Cut eggplant into small cubes, abo...

 Egg-lemon Chicken Soup (Avgolemono Kota Soupa)